 Hi!
 I’m wondering if you are able to help me out.
 Are there any oral contraceptive pills that you recommend for frum women who want to prolong their time between Mikva visits?
 For example getting their periods 4x yearly instead of 12.
 Which pills best eliminate staining and breakthrough bleeding?

 I was very happy myself on Yasmin for many years but my practitioner switched me to something else with lower estrogen that was terrible and now I’m on a third medication that’s not working out either.
 It’s been so frustrating and I’m not sure who else to turn to.

 Thank you so much!

-In theory, one can extend the active pills of any combination OCP can for as long as three months in order to get a period only four times a year.
-However, the longer a woman continues active pills without a break, the higher the chance of breakthrough bleeding.
+In theory, one can extend the active pills of many combination OCPs for as long as three months in order to get a period only four times a year.
+This is fairly straightforward with monophasic pills, where all 21 pills in a package have the same formulation.
+It is more complicated with triphasic pills, where the dosages of estrogen and progesterone vary over the course of each cycle.
+The longer a woman continues active pills without a break, the higher the chance of breakthrough bleeding.
 For a more detailed discussion, please see our article on Extending or Manipulating Cycles.

 Please feel free to get back to us with any further questions.